IntentArchitect/Docs/articles/getting-started/tutorials/create-a-sample-app/02-create-a-petclinic-csharp/create-a-petclinic-csharp.md

 ![View of the Software Factory Changes](images/software-factory-run-staging-ownerservice.png)

 On double-clicking the file, Intent Architect will start up an external "diff" tool which you can use to review the changes.
-By default Intent Architect will use Visual Studio Code if it can find it, otherwise you can manually configure any other "diff" tool in Settings.
+By default Intent Architect will use Visual Studio Code if it can find it; otherwise, you can manually configure any other "diff" tool in Settings.

 ![A "diff" showing the staged contents of OwnerService.cs](images/software-factory-run-staging-diff-ownerrestcontroller-impl.png)